 Astronomical Society of Greater Hartford

-The January 15, 2025 meeting of the Astronomical Society of Greater Hartford was called to order over Zoom at 7:35 PM by President Markiewicz.
-There were 25 members in attendance and 5 guests, 10 people were in the community center and 15 were online.
+The April 16, 2025 meeting of the Astronomical Society of Greater Hartford was called to order over Zoom at 7:34 PM by President Markiewicz.
+There were 24 people in attendance.
+13 people were in the community center and 11 were online.

 New Members: